ONKAR-PATIL-01/Online-Voting-System-App/README.md

 Online Voting System

-* Functionality

-        In this project which is online voting system we are generating a QR code for each candidate  who is standing up for election and the user will have to go for just scan the QR code to choose  candidate from there Smartphone.
+         we are generating a QR code for each candidate  and the user will  just have to scan the QR code to choose candidate from their Smartphone.
-          We used Firebase database which is a global platform for storing data so that we can use this app globally we just require the internet
-          connection for voting using this app For this we are manually giving them a username and password by recognizing their identity for authentication.
-          We have following features
-               1. one user can’t vote twice
-               2. Invalid user can’t log in to the system
-               3. Your vote will be safely going to candidate u choose.
-               4. U can see the result-on-result page instantly when admin allows u to see.